PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image51.png"
-style="width:4.22642in;height:1.68218in" />
+style="width:4.70589in;height:1.87302in" />

-The **Text** property of each button should be configured with a measure from the **Translated Localized Labels** table.
+The **Text** property of each button can be configured with a measure from the **Translated Localized Labels** table.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image52.png"
-style="width:2.99067in;height:2.61006in" />
+style="width:2.52456in;height:2.20328in" />

-At this point, you've learned how to create the **Localized Labels** table and add labels.
+At this point, you've learned how to create the **Localized Labels** table and how to add localized report labels to a PBIX project.
 You also learned how to generate the **Translated Localized Labels** table and to bind the measures in that table to report elements such as Card visuals, shapes and buttons.
 These are the localization techniques you will continue to use as you create and maintain reports that are required to support multiple languages.
 Now this section will conclude with some general advice for building Power BI reports that support multiple languages.

 ### Using Best Practices When Localizing Power BI Reports